January 25, 2019 6 min read

 7. Allergies.
 Ever experienced itchy, watery, dry or puffy eyes during springtime blooming?
-Well, dark circles are another one of those allergy side effects that happens when you body is releasing histamines in an allergic reaction.
+Well, dark circles are another one of those allergy side effects that happens when you body is releasing histamines.

 8. Dehydration.
 A lack of sufficient water will cause a lot of skin changes, one of which being a sunken appearance, especially around the eyes.

 9. Sun damage.
 A major cause of hyperpigmentation is excessive sun exposure!
 And if you're already prone to dark circles, spending too much time in the sun will make it worse.

 10. Liver disease.
 A more serious cause of persistent, pronounced dark circles could be early liver disease.
 It's always a good idea to see your doctor if you're concerned about this one.